-The antibodies are listed alphabetically according to the host species of the antigen (i.e. the primary antibody).
-For example, if the primary antibody is made in mouse, select "Anti-Mouse".
-This is the target species in the product filter.
+Antibodies are listed alphabetically according to the host species of the primary antibody.
+For example, if the primary antibody is made in mouse, an “Anti-Mouse” secondary antibody is required.

 Note: Both anti-Syrian and anti-Armenian hamster secondary antibodies are listed under “Anti-Hamster”.
-It is important to know in which strain of hamster the primary antibody was produced in order to select the proper secondary antibody, since cross-reaction between the strains is not complete.
+It is important to know in which strain of hamster the primary antibody was produced since cross-reaction between the strains is not complete.

 Selection of the host species for a secondary antibody involves many considerations, including but not limited to:

-The following explanations of terms may assist in selecting the most appropriate antibody specificity.
+The following explanations of terms may assist in selecting the most appropriate antibody specificity for the experiment.

 Note: Immunoglobulins from different species share similar structures, with similarities being related to closeness in phylogeny.
-Antibodies against immunoglobulins from one species may cross-react with a number of other species unless they have been specifically adsorbed against the cross-reacting species.
-Antibodies that have been adsorbed against other species will contain “(min X...Sr Prot )” in the antibody description.
+Antibodies against immunoglobulins from one species are likely to cross-react with a number of other species, unless they have been specifically adsorbed against the cross-reacting species.
+Antibodies that have been adsorbed against other species will contain “(min X...Sr Prot )” in the antibody description (see step 5.).

-These antibodies react with both the heavy and light chains of the IgG molecule, i.e. with both the Fc and F(ab')2 / Fab portions of IgG (Figure 1).
+These antibodies react with both the heavy and light chains of the IgG molecule, i.e. with both the Fc and F(ab')2 / Fab regions of IgG (Figure 1).
 Anti-IgG (H+L) antibodies also react with other immunoglobulin classes (IgM, IgA, IgD, IgE) and subclasses since they all share the same light chains (either kappa or lambda).
 Anti-IgG (H+L) antibodies have broader epitope recognition than anti-fragment specific antibodies.
 They are suggested for all general immunodetection procedures.

 These antibodies react with the F(ab')2 / Fab portion of IgG.
 They have been tested by ELISA and/or adsorbed against Fc fragments.
 They are not specific for IgG since they react with light chains, and therefore also react with other immunoglobulin classes (IgA, IgM, IgD, and IgE) and subclasses sharing the same light chains.